All prerequisites must be passed with a grade of C- or better.

 An independent research project for senior Spanish majors completing Option B: the Honors program.

-An independent study or research course for senior Spanish majors with a B average in Spanish.
-Permission of the instructor and department chairperson required.
+An independent study or research course for senior Spanish majors with a 3.5 average in Spanish.
+Permission of the instructor and department chair required.